stoopstoop/sn77/README.md

 This script provides:
 - List of all active pools in the auction
 - Current contract weights for each pool
-- Community voting data aggregated from ClaimVote contract
+- Community voting data aggregated from SeventySevenV1 contract
 - Auction status and configuration details

 The script is read-only and doesn't require any private keys or wallet setup.